Big Farmland Bird Count – get ready for the 2025 survey

 A sky lark

-The GWCT (Game & Wildlife Conservation Trust) Big Farmland Bird Count will take place between 7-23 February 2025.
+The Game and Wildlife Conservation Trust Big Farmland Bird Count will take place between 7-23 February 2025.
 Find out how and why you should get involved.

-The annual nationwide survey, organised by the GWCT, provides a vital snapshot of the health of our cherished farmland birds.
+The annual nationwide survey, organised by the GWCT (Game and Wildlife Conservation Trust) and sponsored by the NFU, provides a vital snapshot of the health of our cherished farmland birds.

 The count aims to raise awareness of the important role they play in the conservation of farmland birds, and to measure the impact of the conservation work that many farmers and wildlife managers carry out.